Zhu Yuanzhang — A Beggar, Monk, Soldier, and Founder Emperor of the Ming Dynasty

 Portrait of Hongwu Emperor Zhu Yuanzhang, Painted by A Court Artist of Ming Empire.

-Sad and Poor Childhood
+The Sad and Impoverished Childhood of Zhu Yuanzhang

 He and another brother poorly buried their late family members and left their home separately, trying to stay alive.